ashumkin/OverbyteICS/ReadMe8.txt

 and open it.
 Then in the project manager view, right-click on the package, then click on either the Build or Install button.)

-3 - For Delphi XE2, a 64-bit run-time package can be built by changing the package target platform to 64-bit Windows.
+3 - For Delphi XE2 and later, a 64-bit run-time package can be built by changing the package target platform to 64-bit Windows.
 This has the same name as the 32-bit package, so a different package output directory needs to be specified in Tools / Options / Delphi Options for 64-bit Windows.

 After a few seconds, you should have a dialog box telling you the package has